phoenixprojectsoftware/Aura-CL/README.md

-﻿Aura Client
+Aura Client
 ======================

-**Aura** is the all new multiplayer game engine from The Phoenix Project Software, and a modification of Adrenaline Gamer, built specifically for *Half-Life: Zombies Ate My Neighbours.*
+**Aura** is the all new multiplayer game engine from The Phoenix Project Software, and a modification of Adrenaline Gamer, built specifically for *Half-Life: Cross Product.*

 # Building
 ## Windows